edzuf/CrisprOpenDB/README.md

 ```
 ### Options

 Alignment can be done using `blastn` or `fasta36`.
 If using Blast, please use `makeblastdb` before running.
-Here is the command line you should use when running `makeblastdb`:
+Here is the command line you should use when running `makeblastdb` from the `SpacersDB/` directory:
 ```python
 makeblastdb -in SpacersDB.fasta -dbtype nucl -out SpacersDB
 ```
+It is possible to provide your own blast or fasta database to perform the alignment.